victor-rays/Profile/README.md

 ## Specialized in

-Informatics/Computer and Systems Sciences, Information Systems
+Informatics/Computer and Systems Sciences

+Information Systems

 ## Skills